-- · Five drive bays

-- Five expansion slots total

-- Two ISA and three shared PCI/ISA (standard in some models)

-- Two PCI and three shared PCI/ISA (standard in some models)

-- PCI/ISA Plug and Play adapter support

 - Support for up to 15 SCSI devices (seven 8-bit internal and eight 16-bit internal or external devices, or fifteen 16-bit internal and external SCSI devices).

-- Dual-processor support
+The number of internal devices is limited by the number of drive bays available. - Dual-processor support